stackhpc/ansible-slurm-appliance/docs/networks.md

 1. At least one network exists.
 2. At least one network spans all nodes, referred to as the "access network".
 3. Only one subnet per network is attached to nodes.
-4. One network on each node provides outbound internet access (either directly, or via a proxy).
+4. At least one network on each node provides outbound internet access (either directly, or via a proxy).

 Futhermore, it is recommended that the deploy host has an interface on the